sgaliamov/blog/_posts/2021-02-07-ergo-dox-layouts.md

     But from other point of view, the left hand is used more often because we use a mouse with the right hand and place the most of shortcuts on the left side.
     To not over-complicate, I decide stick to balanced option.

-1. <ins>Punctuation marks do not have to be in the standard position</ins>
+1. <ins>Punctuation marks do not have to be in the standard positions</ins>

-    Since they are completely legitimate elements of a text we can benefit from placing them on better positions.
+    Since they are completely legitimate elements of a text, we can benefit from placing them on a better positions.
     Dot is used more often than a half of letters.
     Why keep it on an awkward button?